gombru/gombru.github.io/_posts/2018-05-23-cross_entropy_loss.markdown

 Where **Sp** is the CNN score for the positive class.

 Defined the loss, now we’ll have to compute its **gradient respect to the output neurons** of the CNN in order to backpropagate it through the net and optimize the defined loss function tuning the net parameters.
 So we need to compute the gradient of **CE** respect each CNN class score in **S**.
 The loss terms coming from the negative classes are zero.
-However, the loss gradient respect those negative classes is not cancelled, since the Softmax of the positive class also depends on the negative classes scores.
+However, the loss gradient respect those negative classes is not cancelled, since the **Softmax** of the positive class also depends on the negative classes scores.

-The gradient expression will be the same for all **C** except for the ground truth class **Cp**, because the score of **Cp** is in the nominator **Sp**.
+The gradient expression will be the same for all **C** except for the ground truth class **Cp**, because the score of **Cp** (**Sp**) is in the nominator.

 After some calculus, the derivative respect to the positive class is: